uoy-cs-eng2/mdbook-practicals/src/practicals/micronaut-data/02-libraries.md

 ## What do these changes mean?

-The changes in the `micronaut-cli.yml` file are for integration with the [Micronaut CLI](https://docs.micronaut.io/latest/guide/#cli), which we do not use in this module.
+The changes in the `micronaut-cli.yml` file are for integration with the [Micronaut CLI](https://docs.micronaut.io/latest/guide/#cli), which we do not use in this module: you can skip them.

 The changes in the `build.gradle` file make some important additions: